peeveen/sourcelink-gitlab-proxy/README.md

 ## Git Credential Manager

-If Visual Studio gets a `401 Unauthorized` response from the proxy (which it will if your are using OAuth-style access), it will attempt to get access credentials from _Git Credential Manager_.
+If Visual Studio gets a `401 Unauthorized` response from the proxy (which it will if you are using OAuth-style access), it will attempt to get access credentials from _Git Credential Manager_.
 If it doesn't find any, it should then automatically prompt you for the credentials to access GitLab with.

 If you want, you can authorize beforehand, from a command line, like this: